Our COVID-19 Response

 Foot traffic limits for Stramit Speed Deck® 500 Concealed Fixed Decking are shown for 3 alternative foot traffic categories:

-Stramit Speed Deck® 500 Concealed Fixed Decking is manufactured from hi-tensile G550 colour coated steel or zinc-aluminium alloy coated steel.
+Stramit Speed Deck® 500 Concealed Fixed Decking is manufactured from hi-tensile G550 colour coated steel, aluminium-zinc-magnesium alloy coated, or zinc-aluminium alloy coated steel.
 In some locations galvanised and severe environmental colour coated steel may be available by arrangement.

-The minimum roof slope for Stramit Speed Deck® 500 Concealed Fixed Decking is 1 degree (1 in 60).
+The minimum roof slope for Stramit Speed Deck® 500 Concealed Fixed Decking is 1 degree for most applications.

 Stramit Speed Deck® 500 Concealed Fixed Decking can be spring curved, concave and convex, including curved ridges, provided it is within the recommended limits below.